-The DHC 8 is more usually referred to nowadays as the Dash 8 and although it is often thought to have been an original Bombardier aircraft, it actually has its design and production roots in De Havilland Canada.
+The DHC 8 is more usually referred to nowadays as the Dash-8 and although it is often thought to have been an original Bombardier aircraft, it actually has its design and production roots in De Havilland Aircraft Company of Canada.

-The DHC 8 or 'Dash 8' is a twin turboprop regional transport passenger aircraft which places its design concept on high performance and low operating costs.
-Its twin-engine configuration brings economic maintenance which is especially true when compared with the Dash 7, its four engine predecessor.
+The De Havilland Aircraft Company of Canada DHC-8 or 'Dash 8' is a twin turboprop regional transport passenger aircraft which places its design concept on high performance and low operating costs.
+Its twin-engine configuration brings very economic maintenance, which is especially true when compared with the Dash-7, its four engine predecessor.

 Initially designed to carry 36-39 passengers (Dash 8-100), subsequent variants such as the 200, 300, 400 and Q400 models have stretched seating capacity up to 78 passengers (model numbers prefixed by ‘Q’ indicate that cabin noise suppression equipment is fitted).